Randommood/TroubleWithDistribution/README.md

 ### Thank you!
 Thank you to everyonw who helped with feedback, resources, and advice for this talk.
-Special thanks to: Tyler McMullen, Jed Denlea, Adam Thomason, Ian Fung, Elaine Greenberg, and Greg Bako.
+Special thanks to: Tyler McMullen, Jed Denlea, Adam Thomason, Ian Fung, Joao Taveira, Ezekiel Templin, Ashok Lalwani, Camille Fournier, Caitie McCaffrey, Elaine Greenberg, and Greg Bako.